-The Community Behavioral Health Rental Assistance (CBRA) program provides a permanent rental subsidy for high-risk individuals and households with behavioral health conditions.
-When combined with programs offering supportive housing services provided by our partners, highly-vulnerable persons with complex behavioral health needs have opportunities to live independently in the communities of their choice.
-Program partners include the Health Care Authority and Housing and Recovery through Peer Services (HARPS).
-In 2020, the Housing and Recovery through Long-Term Supports (HARPS LTS) and CBRA programs merged, and both are now known as the Community Behavioral Rental Assistance Program.
+The Community Behavioral Health Rental Assistance (CBRA) program provides a long-term rental subsidy for high-risk individuals and households with behavioral health conditions.
+When combined with programs offering long-term supportive services provided by our partners, highly vulnerable persons with complex behavioral health needs have opportunities to live independently in communities of their choice.
+Program partners include the Department of Behavioral Health and Recovery (DBHR) at the Washington State Health Care Authority (HCA) and the Aging and Long-Term Supports Administration (ALTSA) at the Washington State Department of Social and Health Services (DSHS).

 “Understanding the Program Guidelines.”

-Deep dive into the CBRA Program Guidelines with us as we address program expectations, common sticking points and frequently asked questions.
-All staff working with CBRA subsidies, including administrative, fiscal, program staff, and Leads from both Lead Grantee and Sub Grantee agencies should attend!
+Deep dive into the CBRA Program Guidelines as we address program expectations, common sticking points and frequently asked questions.
+All staff working with CBRA subsidies, including administrative, fiscal, program staff, and Leads from both Lead Grantee and Sub Grantee agencies, should attend!

 “Sub granting, Risk Management, and Contract Monitoring.”

-Learn the ins-and-outs of data quality and performance requirements, including what they are, how to select performance targets, setting and monitoring subgrantee performance, and ensuring quality data.
+Learn the ins and outs of data quality and performance requirements, including what they are, how to select performance targets, setting and monitoring subgrantee performance, and ensuring quality data.
 All staff working with CBRA subsidies, including administrative, fiscal, program staff, and Leads, should attend!
-Register here for this webinar.

 Do you need help?